 It uses LibreSSL which is a better alternative to OpenSSL.

-TrueOS Pico is a new initiative to connect ARM device (Raspberry Pi) thin client to single TrueOS system.
+TrueOS Pico is a new initiative to connect ARM device (Raspberry Pi) thin client to a single TrueOS system.

-TrueOS comes with powerful system management API called System Adm.
+TrueOS comes with a powerful system management API called System Adm.
 This API enables administrators to manage TrueOS systems remotely from a system.

 AppCafe is easy to use GUI based application manager that allows user to manage FreeBSD packages.
-It comes with a search feature that allows user to search a particular application.
+It comes with a search feature that allows the user to search for a particular application.
 It has the ability to group applications into categories.

 The Task Manager provides nice graphical view of running processes and usage of system resources.

 Wine allows emulating Windows environment on Unix-like systems.
 It can be installed using AppCafe.
-One can start Wine using winecfg on terminal, after successful installation of Wine.
+One can start Wine using winecfg on terminal, after the successful installation of Wine.
 Below screenshots capture installing Wine and running Windows Explorer application.

 Lumina screensavers are refreshing and different.
 Here are some of the snapshots –

-TrueOS comes with a pre-installed set of development utilities and compilers like Qt 5 (Assistant, Designer, Linguist), clang, boost, git, sqlite3, PERL, Python, curl etc. to name a few.
+TrueOS comes with a pre-installed set of development utilities and compilers like Qt 5 (Assistant, Designer, Linguist), clang, boost, git, sqlite3, PERL, Python, curl, etc. to name a few.

-Ramakrishna Jujare is a post graduate in Computer Applications and loves to code, review Linux distros, open-source software and write how-to articles.
+Ramakrishna Jujare is a post-graduate in Computer Applications and loves to code, review Linux distros, open-source software and write how-to articles.
 In free time, he enjoys nature and music.